legophil101/Text-to-Morse-Converter/README.md

 - Plays Morse code using system beeps (`winsound` module).
 - Dots (`.`) produce short beeps, dashes (`-`) produce long beeps.
 - Includes pauses for letters and words to mimic real Morse code rhythm.
+> ⚠️ **Note:** Sound playback is supported on Windows only due to the use of the winsound module.

 ### Interactive GUI
 - Built using `Tkinter`.